-Now that you understand how important having a mailing list is (part 1) and you’ve learned how to set up a mailing list (part 2), let’s dive in and talk today about how to dramatically build your list of subscribers and target your dream audience in part 3 of our mailing list series!
+Now that you understand how important having a mailing list is (part 1) and you’ve learned how to set up a mailing list (part 2), let’s dive in and talk today about how to increase mailing list subscribers and target your dream audience in part 3 of our mailing list series!

-Your opt-in incentive is key to attracting your dream list of subscribers, so really spend time developing a freebie that is perfectly related to what you offer.
-If you offer an unrelated opt-in incentive, you are going to attract an unrelated audience that will most likely click the “unsubscribe” button as soon as they receive your first email.
+Your opt-in incentive is key to attracting your dream list of subscribers.
+Spend time developing a freebie that is perfectly related to what you offer.
+If you offer an unrelated opt-in incentive, you will attract an unrelated audience that will most likely click the “unsubscribe” button as soon as they receive your first email.
 That’s definitely not what you want.

-So how do you know what the perfect opt-in incentive is for your site?
+So how do you know what to offer?

-If you want to encourage people to sign up to your mailing list, it’s important to make it easy for them to do so.
-These key places will give your opt-in boxes maximum exposure:
+If you want to encourage people to sign up for your mailing list, it’s important to make it easy for them to do so.
+These key places will increase your mailing list subscribers count by giving your opt-in boxes maximum exposure:

 Most people kind of hate these, but it’s a proven fact that they work!
 However, depending on your niche, they can also kill your conversions because they can be very annoying.
 If you opt to add a pop-up, choose one (not all) of the following options:

 This is a great way to convert visitors who have stumbled over to one of your posts from Pinterest or elsewhere.
-If someone makes it to the end of your post, it means they clearly love your content and so why not ask them to opt-in right then and there when they are feeling great about your work?
-PopupAlly is a great plugin for this.
+If someone makes it to the end of your post, it means they clearly love your content and so why not ask them to opt in right then and there when they are feeling great about your work?

-Here at Designer Blogs we love all of the above options but we don’t use them all.
-Here’s why: we only use the ones we’ve found work best for our particular niche.
-What works for some, might not work for others.
+What works for some might not work for others.
 So experiment with each of these options and find what creates the highest conversions for your particular niche.